h2oai/h2o-3/h2o-k8s/README.md

 1. `H2O_NODE_EXPECTED_COUNT` - **[OPTIONAL]** Node lookup constraint.
 Expected number of H2O pods to be discovered.

 If none of the optional lookup constraints is specified, a sensible default node lookup timeout will be set - currently defaults to 3 minutes.
-If any of the lookup constraints is defined, the H2O node lookup is terminated on whichever condition is met first.
+If any of the lookup constraints are defined, the H2O node lookup is terminated on whichever condition is met first.

 ### Exposing H2O cluster